bufbuild-ru/docs/docs/protovalidate/cel/index.md

 ### What CEL unlocks

 Because Protovalidate relies on CEL expressions that are compiled into schema metadata, it's not limited to using only its standard library of CEL-based validation expressions.
-CEL allows Protovalidate to do what no other Protobuf validation library has ever done—it lets you write your own validation expressions.
+CEL allows Protovalidate to do what no other Protobuf validation library has ever done — it lets you write your own validation expressions.

 #### Custom CEL expressions